harper-rhett/harp-engine/README.md

 # HarpEngine
 Harp Engine is a (currently) 2D C# game development framework built on the [Raylib Graphics Library](https://www.raylib.com/).
 It is outfitted with tools designed to make prototyping simple, projects scalable, and scope-creep manageable.

-Currently there is only support for x64 systems, but I can promise you that will change.
-I just need to add the raylib executables for other runtimes to the project.
-I will get around to it.
+Currently there is only support for x64 systems, but that will change.
+Raylib executables for other runtimes just need to be added to the project.

 # Features
 - Scene management system (with entities, update loops, and layers)